LiaScript/docs/README.md

 #### Ordered Lists 💫

                           --{{0}}--
-Ordered list start with a number and a dot.
-As you can see from the example, the numbering is important, in contrast to the GitHub flavored Markdown or the original Markdown, where the list below would result in two separate list that contain  two elements (1. and 2.) ignoring your numbering order.
-With the LiaScript interpretation you can separate your lists add more explanations in between, use animations to make certain parts appear or disappear, etc.
+Ordered lists start with a number and a dot.
+As you can see from the example, the numbering is important.
+In contrast to the GitHub flavored Markdown or the original Markdown, where the list below would result in two separate list containing where the numbering for every list would start at 1 and would also ignore your numbering order.
+With the LiaScript interpretation you can separate your lists, add more explanations in between, use animations to make certain parts appear or disappear, etc.

 **Markdown-Syntax:**